From Engineer's Perspective to User's Perspective: Evaluation and Standardization Cases of Industrial Product Manuals

 Topic

-Therefore, we decided to utilize our consulting group and first focus on standardizing the target product.
+Therefore, we decided to utilize our consulting services to first narrow down the target products and proceed with standardization.

 Topic

-In order to standardize industrial product manuals, a high level of expertise is required, making the cooperation of on-site technicians essential.
-IHI has assigned a person in charge of standardizing drawings for each construction project, and has taken measures to ensure smooth communication with our company.
+Since manuals for industrial products require a high level of expertise, the cooperation of on-site engineers is essential for promoting standardization.
+IHI has assigned a person in charge of standardizing drawings necessary for each construction project to facilitate smooth communication with our company.

-When summarizing manuals written from a technical perspective into a user perspective, it is important to understand "where everything is written" and "what the content is trying to convey".
+When rewriting manuals written from an engineer's perspective to summarize them from a user's perspective, it is important to ensure that "it is clear where everything is written" and "the content is easy to understand."

-First, we evaluated and analyzed the existing manual to visualize the current situation, and clarified the points to appeal to the target users.
-Then, we reviewed the table of contents to ensure it is suitable for the target users, and optimized the readability and clarity of each section.
+Therefore, we first evaluated and analyzed the existing manuals to visualize the current situation and clarified what points would appeal to the target users.
+Based on that, we reviewed the table of contents to ensure it was structured appropriately for the target users and optimized the readability and clarity of each section.

-For more detailed information related to this case study, please see below.
+For detailed information related to this case, please see below.

 Manual Creation In-house Support Service